Dragoteryx/drg-music/README.md

 When the current music is finished and the playlist is empty, an event ``empty`` is emitted with the guild.

 ## Example
 Here is an example of a Discord bot using this module.
+You can also check my bot DraBOTeryx which is using this plugin here : https://github.com/Dragoteryx/draboteryx
 ```js
 const Discord = require("discord.js");
 const drgMusic = require("drg-music");